 Bikes in this price scale typically receive better support from local bike shops and from the manufacturer than cheap bikes do.
 This is for a few reasons, firstly, mechanics see average bikes from day to day so when they see a high quality bike, they take a lot of care.

-Secondly, best mountain bikes of 2018 in this price scale usually make the bike shops and manufactures a bit more money, meaning that they have more to invest into the customer service.
+Secondly, best mountain bikes in this price scale usually make the bike shops and manufactures a bit more money, meaning that they have more to invest into the customer service.
 Lastly, top quality bikes also have more adjustment than cheap bikes so tuning help can be easily offered.

 - Top-notch race components (Shimano XT or SRAM X0, XX etc)